google/android-cuttlefish/README.md

 ## Docker

-The Debian packages can also be built in a the docker container.
+The Debian packages can also be built in a docker container.
 Dockerfile and build scripts are included in this repository, just run:

 ```